 11. A security's capitalization, its activity level in the marketplace and its trading characteristics are just as important as its fundamentals.
 (The interpretation of this guideline is rather difficult because it is unclear what Donchian means with “capitalization”).

-12. A consolidation or sideways trading range after an initial advance often leads to another advance of equal proportions.
+12. When it follows an initial advance, a consolidation (a sideways trading range) will often lead to another advance of equal proportions.
 After this second advance, chartists can expect a counter move and decline back towards the consolidation.
-Similarly, a consolidation or sideways trading range after an initial decline often leads to another decline of equal proportions.
+Similarly, a consolidation after an initial decline often leads to another decline of equal proportions.
 After this second decline, chartists can expect a counter move and advance back towards the consolidation.

 13. A long sideways consolidation after an advance marks future resistance.
 Expect resistance or a bearish reversal when prices decline and then return to this level.
 A long sideways consolidation after a decline marks future support.
 Expect support or a bullish reversal when prices advance and then return to this level.